wp-plugins/chcounter-widget/readme.txt

 Tags: plugin, sidebar, widget, visitor counter, counter, integration Requires at least: 2.2
 Tested up to: 2.5
-Stable tag: 2.2.1
+Stable tag: 2.3

-A simple plugin to create a widget for the chCounter from <http://chcounter.org/>.
+A simple plugin to create a widget for the [chCounter](http://chcounter.org).

 == Description ==

-This is a simple plugin which creates a widget for the chCounter from <http://chcounter.org/>.
+This is a simple plugin which creates a widget for the [chCounter](http://chcounter.org).
 Currently the following parameters are supported:

 * Total number of visitors
 * Online visitors yesterday